PMA-2020/pma2020-analytics2/README.md

 - `_t` for the active screen time spent on the prompt.
 - `_v` for the total number of visits to the prompt.
 - `_d` for the total number of times the answer changed on the prompt.
-- `-b` for short break time associated with the prompt.
+- `_b` for short break time associated with the prompt.

 *All times are in millseconds.*